mikiburgess/MP2-Creative-Writer/docs/testing/TESTING.md

 To combat this, when the refresh button is selected the new element needs to be checked against the existing element, and the process repeat until the new element does not match the exiting element.

 #### Site Color Contrast
+Further consideration needs to be given to the color palette, increasing color contrast in order to improve site accessibility.
+This was identified through both personal reflection and Lighthouse testing, and has been included in future work proposals (outlined in [README](../../README.md)).

 - - -